Know all about the importance of self-care? I have some handy tips sprinkled all throughout this whole post that I feel are really helpful.

 Having been much better for it.
 Like rising out of the fire.

-Though at the time I actually visualized a manhole with a ladder and climbing up to the next step and the next.
+Though at the time, I visualized a manhole with a ladder and climbing up to the next step and the next.

-Well that's just fine, you say...but when am I supposed to do all this.
-I work, I have kids, a husband, a house to run.
-I don't have time.
+You might be saying, "Well, that's just fine.
+But when am I supposed to do all this?
+I have kids, a husband, and a home to run.
+I don't have time!"

 How to Make All This Self-Care Happen

-These will help you create more time for self-care, to then put back into you.
+These will help you create more time for self-care, to then put back into yourself.

 - Stop trying to control everything.